ihmeuw/vivarium/docs/source/concepts/population.rst

    :local:
    :backlinks: none

-``Vivarium`` is an agent-based simulation so we must keep track of agents, or :term:`simulants`, somewhere.
-Our simulation needs the ability to create these simulants, give them state and update it, and provide access to them to components in the simulation that wish to perform interesting actions.
+Since ``Vivarium`` is an agent-based simulation framework, managing a group of :term:`simulants` is a critical task.
+Our simulations need the ability to create simulants, update their state, and furnish access to the simulants to components in the simulation so they can do interesting things.
 We call the set of simulants the population, and the tooling to support working with them is the population management system.

-controls access

-- Pop system manages the pop of simulants -- represented by the state table
-- It provides ways to modify and view the state table

-The population system manages the population of simulants in a simulation and supplies the interface for looking at it and modifying it.

 The State Table
 ---------------

-The core representation of the simulants and their state information in a ``Vivarium`` simulation is a pandas DataFrame known as the state table.

-Under this representation, rows correspond to simulants while columns correspond to attributes or categories of state, like age, sex or blood pressure.
-The PopulationManager holds this state table and controls access to it.
+The core representation of simulants and their state information in ``Vivarium`` is a pandas DataFrame known as the state table.
+In this representation, rows correspond to simulants while columns correspond to state: attributes like age, sex or systolic blood pressure.
+These columns represent one of several important resources within ``Vivarium`` that other components can draw on to do things..

-The population of simulants and their state information in a ``Vivarium`` simulation is maintained in a pandas DataFrame known as the state table.
-In this table, rows correspond to simulants and columns correspond to attributes or categories of state, like sex, age or blood pressure.
-The PopulationManager holds this table and controls access to it.
+The population manager holds the state table directly and tightly controls access to it.
+Since the state table is two-dimensional, we can think about altering it in two ways, by adding rows ( new simulants) or by adding columns (new categories of state).

+In general, we are interested in

 It directly controls the addition of rows (simulants) and columns (attributes) to the state table and allows access to the values in the state table, enabling updates to values that already exist.